govend/govend/README.md

 `govend` can save the path and commit revisions of each package dependency in a `vendor.yml` file in the root directory of your project.
 The format of the file can be `JSON` or `TOML` as well.

-To lock in dependency version run `govend -l` for `lock`.
+To lock in dependency versions run `govend -l` for `lock`.
 An example `vendor.yml` file is shown below:

 ```yaml
 vendors: